 7. Develop a strong IR plan

 Creating a good IR plan takes time and requires thought and several different processes of development.
-It requires identifying your organization’s most critical business processes and assets, documenting the potential weak points of the organization, defining the people within the organization and outside of the organization who are responsible for handling IR and assigning each person a specific role, creating a system for assessing incident severity, and developing response guides for handling specific scenarios.
+It requires identifying your organization’s most critical business processes and assets, documenting the potential weak points of the organization, defining the people within the organization and outside of the organization who are responsible for handling IR and assigning each person a specific role, creating a computer security incident management system for assessing incident severity, and developing response guides for handling specific scenarios.
 Part of IR development includes doing test runs and tweaking the response to make it work optimally.
 Putting into place a process for disaster recovery should also be part of the plan.

 8. Work with an advanced Security Services Provider